-Disseminating knowledge to students, consumers, and professionals in mental health, education and primary care
+Disseminating knowledge to students, consumers, and professionals in mental health, education and primary care children and their families helped!

 SERVICES OVERVIEW

 Though the coronavirus pandemic negatively impacted our community and the world, we continued providing telehealth and in-person services throughout the year.